-Petitioners may appear in person on their own behalf before the Committee.
-If so, they are entitled to crossexamine witnesses called by the Promoters of the bill and may call their own witnesses in support of the allegations which appear in their petition.
+Petitioners may appear in person before the Committee.
+They are entitled to cross-examine witnesses called by the Promoters of the bill and may call their own witnesses in support of the allegations in their petition.

-A petitioner may appear not only on his or her own behalf but also on behalf of other petitioners whose names appear at the beginning of the petition.
+A petitioner may also appear on behalf of other petitioners whose names are set out at the beginning of the petition.
 In this event a petitioner may call the co-petitioners as witnesses.

-Alternatively, a petitioner or petitioners may appoint someone to act as representative.
-The representative will then appear on the petitioner's behalf before the Committee, and will be entitled to examine and cross-examine witnesses and generally conduct the petitioner's case.
+Alternatively, petitioners may appoint someone to act as representative.
+The representative will then appear on the petitioner's behalf and will be entitled to examine and cross-examine witnesses and generally conduct the petitioner's case.